China's Xi calls for 'smooth transition' in relationship with U.S.

 “I hope the two sides will work together to focus on cooperation, manage our differences and make sure there is a smooth transition in the relationship and that it will continue to grow going forward,” he said.

 Trump, a Republican, has accused China of being a currency manipulator and promised to slap big tariffs on imported Chinese goods.
-He has also called climate change a "hoax" designed to help Beijing.
+He has called climate change a “hoax” designed to help Beijing.

 “The concept of global warming was created by and for the Chinese in order to make U.S. manufacturing non-competitive,” Trump wrote in a tweet in 2012.

-Obama and Xi pushed for the international community to back an agreement forged in Paris to combat global warming.
+Obama and Xi pushed for an international agreement forged in Paris to combat global warming.
 Obama called that an example of the benefits of the two countries working together.

 “Now we face the work of making sure our economies transition to become more sustainable,” he said.